-The check-in process in many gyms requires members to enter using your fingerprint or show physical IDs to a staff member that validates it before allowing you to avail the facilities of the gym.
+The check-in process in many gyms requires members to enter using their fingerprint or show physical IDs to a staff member that validates it before allowing they to avail the facilities of the gym.

 However, using a fingerprint scanner creates a new shared surface between customers that we want to avoid as much as possible.
 Not only that, coming into close proximity (in this case, a staff member to validate your ID) with a person also adds to the problem.